emre-h/PulsingView/README.md

 PulsingView can be used for indeterminate progresses.

-PulsingLayout is based on RelativeLayout and includes pulsing view.
+PulsingLayout is based on RelativeLayout and includes PulsingView.
 PulsingLayout can be used for animated relative layout.